trilobite-poetry/trilobite-poetry.github.io/issues/_current/schultz.md

 # 6

 "Perhaps I myself am the enemy who must be loved."
 Carl Jung.
 The sentence presumes an "enemy."
 It presumes that enemies can be loved, and that by loving them they dissolve.
 It's the Henry James School of Buddhism I'm in; we tell the stories of our actions, then think about those actions, and then think again about how we blew it, act again in (or not in) kind, rinse and repeat.
 In the tragic farce of daily life, we are both actor and spectator, and we know the spectator to be an actor, rather like the baseball umpire who refused to shake a manager's hand.
 His refusal inserts him into the game he's there to represent behind the curtain of his chest protector.
 No one to protect us now: over half of teenage girls have considered suicide.
 The tree self-destructs, though that is its process.
 The girl self-destructs, though that is part of ours.
-The tree stands alone, like a old woman who believes she can still drive her car, and that's the pathos of it.
-{: .thinprose }
+The tree stands alone, like an old woman who believes she can still drive her car, and that's the pathos of it. {: .thinprose }

 *My You acts on me as I act on it.* Acts like a tree with two trunks, the one who talks and the other who listens.
 Tim said, Susan, half your